mirror/dd-wrt/src/router/frr/doc/user/zebra.rst

    nexthop groups that do have an afi. [type] allows you to filter those only coming from a specific NHG type (protocol).

-.. clicmd:: show <ip|ipv6> zebra route dump [<vrf> VRFNAME]

-   It dumps all the routes from RIB with detailed information including internal flags, status etc. This is defined as a hidden command.

 Router-id
 =========